C++ vs. Rust: Hello World

 int main()

-When you invoke your program, the operating system needs to know what piece of code it needs to execute.
-Such piece of code lives inside the function main.
+When you invoke your program, the operating system needs to know which piece of code to execute.
+This code resides in the main function.

-All functions must return something, for example, if you call a function sum that sums two numbers, it must return a value containing the result of the sum.
-So, the function sum must return an integer value (an int).
-Some old compilers used to allow the function main() to return “void” (that means: “return nothing”) but the C++ standard specifies the main() function must return an int value.
+All functions must return something.
+For example, if you call a function sum that adds two numbers, it must return a value containing the result of the sum.
+So, the sum function must return an integer value (an int).
+Some old compilers allowed the main() function to return void (meaning ‘return nothing’), but the C++ standard specifies that main() must return an int value.

-Anyway, though this function is declared returning an int, if you do not return anything, the compiler does not complain about that and returns a 0.
-Notice that this behavior is exceptional and it is only allowed for the function main().
+However, even if main() is declared to return an int, if you do not explicitly return anything, the compiler will not complain and will automatically return 0.
+Note that this behavior is exceptional and only allowed for the main() function.

-The program will be executed while the function main() is being executed.
-When its execution ends, the program automatically ends returning the return value to the Operating System.
+The program will continue running as long as the main() function is executing.
+Once its execution ends, the program terminates and returns the value to the operating system.

-The body of any function is declared inside two curly braces.
+The body of any function is enclosed in curly braces.

 std::cout